Price transparency Q&A

 The requirement to publish details of your complaints procedures applies to all regulated firms, regardless of type, size or areas of specialism.
 More

-While initially a voluntary scheme, the requirement to publish the SRA Digital badge will also become compulsory for all firms, from a to be confirmed date in Spring/Summer 2019.
+While initially a voluntary scheme, the requirement to publish the SRA clickable logo will also become compulsory for all firms, from a to be confirmed date in Spring/Summer 2019.

 Research consistently shows that the most important factor people consider when choosing a legal service provider is quality, closely followed by price.
 However, the majority struggle to find any pricing information at the moment.
 More